TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 83/Psalms 83.6.md

 ---

-The tents of Edom and the Ishmaelites; Moab, and the Hagarenes;
+The tents of Edom and the Ishmaelites; Moab, and the Hagrites;